LeftCoder17/Accounts-Management/README.md

 1. For some combinations in the ComboBoxes of the "add_transaction" function, the app crashes.
 I haven't still tried to debug it very much, so maybe it is easy to solve with basic Qt knowledge.

 ## Further development
 Taking into account that it is not finished, finishing it is the main goal here.
-However, these are the basic things that are still missing:
+Therefore, these are the basic things that are still missing:

+1. Implement show_last_transactions()
+2. Implement modifyAccount()
+3. Implement modifytransaction()
+4. Implement different analyses of the database
+5. Take a look into the different types of variables like string and QString to decide the criteria.

+And, obviusly, apart from all that:
-1.
+1. Make it more appealing